thunderrd/TR-overlay/README.md

-ThunderRd's Gentoo overlay; some customized ebuilds, and a few obsolete ebuilds for apps removed from portage
+ThunderRd's Gentoo overlay; some customized ebuilds, and a few obsolete ebuilds for apps removed from portage that I use